shaik1002/biggitlabbomb/doc/administration/settings/continuous_integration.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/144077) in GitLab 16.10.

-The maximum number of [downstream pipelines](../../ci/pipelines/downstream_pipelines.md) that can be triggered per minute (for a given project, user, and commit) can be set for the entire instance.
+The maximum number of [downstream pipelines](../../ci/pipelines/downstream_pipelines.md) that can be triggered per minute (for a given project, user, and commit) can be set at the instance level.
-The default value is `0` (no restriction).
+The default is `0` (no restriction).

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
 1. Select **Settings > CI/CD**.
 1. Change the value of **Maximum downstream pipeline trigger rate**.
 1. Select **Save changes** for the changes to take effect.

 ## Default CI/CD configuration file

-The default CI/CD configuration file and path for new projects can be set in the **Admin** area of your GitLab instance (`.gitlab-ci.yml` if not set):
+The default CI/CD configuration file and path for new projects can be set in the Admin Area of your GitLab instance (`.gitlab-ci.yml` if not set):

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
 1. Select **Settings > CI/CD**.
 1. Input the new file and path in the **Default CI/CD configuration file** field.
 1. Select **Save changes** for the changes to take effect.